Last updated on October 24th, 2023

 This shopping tour will bring you closer to the real, living Seville and its most popular streets.
 An alternative is to visit the Museum of Fine Arts, a magnificent art gallery with the best masterpieces of the Sevillian Baroque.

-If your travel plans allow it, at the end of the afternoon or in the evening you can attend a show related to Andalusian folklore, such as the flamenco tablaos.
+If your travel plans allow it, at the end of the afternoon or in the evening you can attend a show related to Andalusian folklore, such as the flamenco tablaos in Sevilla.
 It may be interesting to choose one in Triana, the liveliest neighbourhood at that time of day, with very authentic “tablaos” and a wide variety of options for tapas dinner.